 Covers current federal revenue acts as they relate to business and individual tax procedures.
 Includes income inclusions and exclusions, exemptions, capital gains and losses and business and individual deductions.
 Encourages use of tax forms but requires independent analysis of taxable status and handling income-expense items.

 ACCT 206-Federal Taxation: Corporations & Partnerships (3)

-Prerequisite: ACCT 205

-Focuses on the federal taxation rules as they apply to corporations, partnerships, estates and trusts.
+Prerequisite: ACCT 100 or ACCT 101 Focuses on the federal taxation rules as they apply to corporations, partnerships, estates and trusts.

 ACCT 214-Auditing (3)